 The approaches taken by each ISP are slightly different.
 While Telstra makes good use of their excellent Telstra TV streaming box, iPrimus has partnered with Fetch TV for access to both of their latest devices and the channels they offer.
 Both of these options are fantastic on a technical level.
 And thanks to rapidly falling prices in recent times, both are surprisingly cheap.
 So which one is the right fit for you?
 Read on to find out!

 Telstra’s given up the letters with the name of their new bundle, shying away from their years of naming plans “M” and L” and just calling it like they see it.
-And it’s a great deal, too, offering unlimited data for $99 per month, with the Telstra TV box thrown in for free along with two years of Foxtel Now.
+And it’s a great deal, too, offering unlimited data for $99 per month, with the Telstra TV 3 box thrown in for free along with a huge 10,000 bonus points on the Telstra Plus rewards program, putting you well on the way to your next treat, and three months’ worth of brand new streaming service Binge on the house (which they’ll turn into six months when you join Telstra Plus!)
 This is no-fuss bundling at its finest.
 No hidden fees or traps, just one of the country’s fastest broadband networks to play with, at a price that sits comfortably amongst the competition.

-It’s worth mentioning the bundle above this one, too.
-It gives you everything in the $99 bundle, but a hardware Foxtel installation with Foxtel’s Entertainment pack and sports pack and a free iQ3 box, for only $129/month.
+It’s worth mentioning the bundles above this one, too.
+They give you everything in the $99 bundle, but instead of the Telstra TV box, you get a hardware Foxtel installation with either Sports HD or Movies HD alongside Foxtel Plus and a free iQ4 box, for only $140/month.

 Telstra TV’s purpose is clear from the moment you turn it on.
 This is a little powerhouse box that streams a pre-defined set of services, and does it beautifully.
 It’s unquestionably the best way to view Foxtel Nowby far.
 So if you were planning on using that service, this is the device you want.